-- 2. To enable all non-essential employees and contractors to telecommute, District staff will be guided by the District Reentry Plan. - 3.
-In an effort to reduce overcrowding on public transportation and at worksites: - In-person days may be staggered by cohort groups. - Class schedules may be staggered to a morning and afternoon cohort. - Staff and students may walk or drive a personal vehicle to campus. - Staff may be required to arrive on campus prior to students in a staggered work shift or staggered assigned day of work. - Employees may be permitted to work remotely. - Contractors may not be permitted on campus during school hours. - Visitors may not be permitted on campus during school hours. - 4.
-Personal protective equipment (PPE) will be procured and stored: - The Facilities Department will maintain an inventory of PPE in accordance with NYS Education Department guidelines, and continually restock PPE supplies as needed. - Storage of personal protective equipment will be on campus and comply with the manufacturer's storage recommendations for each item. - PPE equipment will be readily available if needed.
+- 2. To enable all non-essential employees to telecommute, District staff will be guided by the District Reentry Plan. - 3.
+In an effort to reduce overcrowding on public transportation and at worksites: - In-person days may be staggered by cohort groups. - Class schedules may be staggered to a morning and afternoon cohort. - Staff and students may walk or drive a personal vehicle to campus. - Staff may be required to arrive on campus prior to students in a staggered work shift or staggered assigned day of work. - Employees may be permitted to work remotely. - Visitors may not be permitted on campus during school hours. - A quantity of personal protective equipment (PPE), sufficient to provide to all essential employees, will be procured, stored, and managed as follows: The Facilities Department will maintain an inventory of PPE in accordance with NYS Education Department guidelines, and continually restock PPE supplies as needed. - Storage of personal protective equipment will be on campus and comply with the manufacturer's storage recommendations for each item. - PPE equipment will be readily available if needed.

-- 5. In the event an employee, student, or contractor is exposed to a known case of a communicable disease that is subject to a public health emergency, exhibits symptoms of such disease, or tests positive for such disease, the District will respond as per the District's Reentry Plan. - 6.
-All essential employees and contractors will have their hours and work locations documented, including off-site visits, by: - All entrances will be locked and monitored by security monitors. - All employees will use the keypad and/or timepiece for entrance which documents their arrival on-premises. - Payroll, attendance, and/or time cards will further document an employee's presence on campus. - Contractors will sign in with the security monitors, and their presence registered in the visitor log book or visitor management system Raptor. - Non-essential visitors will not be allowed on site. - 7.
-If emergency housing is needed, the District will lodge an essential employee on District property.
+- 5. In the event an employee or student is exposed to a known case of a communicable disease that is subject to a state disaster emergency involving a communicable disease, exhibits symptoms of such disease, or tests positive for such disease, the District will respond as per the District's Reentry Plan. - 6.
+All essential employees will have their hours and work locations documented, including off-site visits, by: - All entrances will be locked and monitored by security monitors. - All employees will use the keypad and/or timepiece for entrance which documents their arrival on-premises. - Payroll, attendance, and/or time cards will further document an employee's presence on campus. - Non-essential visitors will not be allowed on site. - 7.
+If emergency housing is needed, the District will lodge an essential employee on District property. - 8.
+OTHER Any other requirements determined by the Department of Health such as contract tracing or testing, physical distancing, hygiene, and disinfectant, or mask-wearing."